jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 description: "Philosopher Daniel Dennett is not worried about a catastrophic singularity event — but that doesn’t mean he’s not worried.
 This article outlines what he considers to be the real, practical dangers of artificial intelligence."
 image: "./dennettmachines.jpg"
 imageAlt: "typing keyboard daniel dennett"
-tags: ["AI", "Singularity", "Daniel Dennett"]
+tags: ["AI", "Singularity", "Daniel Dennett", "David J. Chalmers"]
 date: "2019-12"
 author: "Jack Maden"
 authorPic: "./philosophybreak.png"